kzys/8-p.info/v4/now/index.md

 # What I'm doing right now

-January 2022 @ Seattle
+October 2022 @ Seattle

-- Got a [VanMoof](https://www.vanmoof.com/).
-It is a lease program though.
-- Will get new glasses.
-- Making some diagrams regarding containers and sharing them on Twitter.
+- I am rebuilding 8-p.info once again.
+- Blogging is fine, but I'd like to keep a few well-maintained long-lasting pages.